Provider FAQs

 Provider Frequently Asked Questions

-No. Providers must be contracted as a primary care provider (PCP) in the Accountable Care Collaborative (ACC) program before they can receive attributions.
-Providers must meet specific criteria to be considered for PCP contracting and have a signed agreement with the regional organization serving their region.
+No. You must be contracted as a primary care provider (PCP) in the Accountable Care Collaborative (ACC) program before they can receive attributions.
+You must meet specific criteria to be considered for PCP contracting and have a signed agreement with the regional organization serving your region.

 All behavioral health providers must go through our credentialing process.
 CHP+ HMO providers must also go through our credentialing process.
 All providers, including behavioral health providers and PCPs, must be validated by the Department of Health Care Policy and Financing (HCPF) and enrolled as a Medicaid provider.